Why Programme Cultures Neutralise Design

-This post synthesises the literature on what happens when Design enters programme-management-led organisations - a common scenario, or situation in public sector and healthcare contexts.
+This post synthesises the literature on what happens when Design enters organisations governed through the programme management tradition - the stage-gate reviews, programme boards, benefits realisation frameworks, and upward accountability structures that New Public Management reforms embedded across UK public services, and that remain the dominant governance culture in the NHS and much of the wider public sector.
 It draws together work I've been developing across several series: the epistemological tension between design and programme management, the performance-and-substance gap, the metaphorical fragmentation of design roles, and the psychodynamic costs of design practice in contested institutional contexts.

-The argument builds through seven layers of critique, from Hill's (2012) widely-cited observation that designers are naive about organisational power, through to a psychodynamic account of what that naivety costs the designer personally.
+The diagnostic runs from Hill's (2012) widely-cited observation that designers are naive about organisational power, through to a psychodynamic account of what that naivety costs the designer personally.
 The implication isn't that design in programme cultures is hopeless - it's that entering such cultures with design intentions requires an honest reckoning with the dynamics at play before you start drawing journey maps.

 The problem stated plainly